Biplane fighter aces

 (b) Claimed in combat with Blenheims from 55 Squadron, which didn’t suffer any damage.

-(c) Claimed combat with Gladiators from 3 RAAF Squadron, which claimed one S.79 and one probable and two CR.42s for the loss of four Gladiators destroyed and one force-landed.
-The 9o Gruppo claimed six Gladiators and three probables for four Fiats damaged (one of them was lost).
-The S.79s from the 60a Squadriglia claimed two Gladiators without losses (the CO was however killed).
+(c) Claimed in combat with Gladiators from 3 RAAF Squadron, which claimed 1 S.79 and 1 probable and 2 CR.42s while losing 4 Gladiators and 1 force-landed.
+The 9o Gruppo claimed 6 Gladiators and 3 probables while getting 4 CR.42s damaged (1 lost).
+The S.79s from the 60a Squadriglia claimed 2 Gladiators without losses (the CO was however killed).

 (d) Possibly claimed in combat with Hurricanes from 33 or 274 Squadron, which claimed one CR.42 and another probable while one Hurricane force-landed.
 The Italian fighters claimed two Hurricanes, one probable and two damaged while losing one CR.42 and getting a second damaged.